Knife Violence Lawyers in London

 We provide 24-hour legal representation, including assistance at police stations across London.
 We can also provide legal advice over the phone or in person at our London office by appointment only.

-Knife crime statistics
+London knife crime statistics

 With the recent rise in violent knife crime in London – prevalent across the capital and extensively covered in the media – there is a new focus on deterrent sentences to prevent knife possession.